 When assessing your stumps, another factor that is in play is time.
 What is your timetable for removing these stumps?
 Are you planning on performing spring gardening, hosting a summer event, or flipping the property by fall?
 Not only will you need time to remove the stumps, but also to repair the damage—reseeding the lawn or replanting the area with a garden or a new tree.

-Our next article will talk about the various methods that can be done by yourself and professionals to remove the stump.
+Our next article will talk about the various methods that can be done by you and professionals to remove the stump.